Always remember that your power is greater than your fear.

 Ali Golds: Founder

-Ali started The Juno Project with the purpose of helping girls and women to reach their potential, and wrote the This Is Me programme as a result of her own experiences, having seen the need for early intervention both in her work in education, as well as in business.
+She founded The Juno Project with the purpose of helping girls to reach their potential, and wrote the This Is Me programme as a result of her own experiences, having seen the need for early intervention both in her work in education, as well as in business.

 Paul Lantsbury: Trustee